jsonq-org/jsonq-web/_root/index.md

 	"title": "JSONQ"
 }

+# Vision

+We imagine a world without language barriers when dealing with data sources.
+Why should developers have to treat MySQL any differently than PostgreSQL?
+Or MongoDB?

+What about Facebook?
+Twitter?
+Wikipedia?
+Fundamentally, these services provide data.
+Why, then, must we treat them differently than traditional databases?

+JSONQ aims to unify the way you talk about **any** data source, allowing you to easily incorporate Facebook data into your business app, join across MySQL and Wikipedia, or join device SMS messages with your in-app messaging.

 # What is JSONQ?

 JSONQ is a JSON-based specification for data access and storage.
 All operations are, fundamentally,